Safety

 - Hold your line and speed

-- Look and hand signal before making changes
+- Look and hand signal before changing direction, slowing or stopping

 - Be Alert and Aware – Continuously scan your surroundings

-- Look through/beyond the riders ahead of you
+- Look through/beyond the riders and vehicles ahead of you

 - Use a rear view mirror to see riders and vehicles behind you